youMetTem/LJvsHardSphereSimulationModel/README.md

 1. Repulsion ($(\sigma/r)^{12}$): Modeling the Pauli exclusion principle.
 2. Attraction ($(\sigma/r)^{6}$): Modeling long-range Van der Waals interaction.

-With Modeling of Van der Waals interaction included, this allow particles to bind together when their kinetic energy drops below the potential energy barrier.
-The enables the simulation of particle clustering and phases transitions.
+With Modeling of Van der Waals interaction included in this project, it allow particles to bind together when their kinetic energy drops below the potential energy barrier.
+The enables 3D simulation of particle clustering and phases transitions.

+Furthermore, this study aims to compare the the accuracy of speeds distribution data obtain from both *Hard-Sphere* and *Lennard-Jones Potential* model.
+By reconstruct the speeds distribution of both model with *Cubic Spline interpolation* and compare them with the the Maxwell-Boltzmann theoretical distribution.

 ## Methodology
 in process ...